Reactive dye is mostly give even dyeing of cellulose materials in textile industry.

-Helo, reders welcome to my website”textilesgreen.in” today I m going to explain about reactive dye, reactive dyeing process, properties, classification and types.
+Helo, reders welcome to “textilesgreen.in” today I m going to explain about reactive dye, reactive dyeing process, properties, classification and types.

-reactive dye is more sutable and profitable for cellulose materials. and it’s gives posstive effect on cellulose materials.
+Reactive dye is more suitable and profitable for cellulose materials. and it’s gives positive effect on cellulose materials.

 this is the reason that, reactive dyeing is windly used for dyeing of cellulose materials in textile industry.

 reactive dye have capability to makes covalent linkage with the fibre. and work as a integral part of fibre.